brt10/VASP-Utilities/README.md

 mk_super.f : input is a CONTCAR unit cell file, output is a POSCAR file which is a supercell of the unit cell

 nn.f : input is a CONTCAR file, outputs nearest neighbor lists with distances

+parchg_max.f : input is a PARCHG file, output is a CHG_MAX file which include atom closest to the maximum charge density, ie the DB atom.